HsiangHung/Machine_Learning_Note/ML_application/Search Engine/README.md

 At rank 2: rel_2 = 1; IDCG@2 = IDCG@1 + 1/log(1+2) = 1 + 0.63 = 1.63
 At rank 3: rel_3 = 1; IDCG@3 = IDCG@2 + 1/log(1+3) = 1.63 + 1/2 = 2.13
 At rank 4: rel_4 = 1; IDCG@4 = IDCG@3 + 1/log(1+4) = 2.13 + 0.43 = 2.56
-rank 5- rank 8: IDCG are same
+rank 5- rank 8: IDCG are same since the perfect rank is that top 4 rank documents are all relevant.
 ```
 #### Example D.2